Skip to main content

 • Measurement

-We will be practicing math facts in the classroom.
-Math facts/skills should be reviewed for a few minutes each night as part of your child's homework.
-Children need to develop a strong number sense in math and flashcards help them remember how numbers can be combined in different ways.
+We practice math facts in the classroom.
+Math facts and skills should be reviewed a few minutes each night as part of your child's homework.
+Flashcards help children develop a strong number sense by reinforcing how numbers combine in different ways.

 Science

-We will be using the following units of study to learn scientific methods and address state and district science standards:
+We use the following Building Blocks units of study to learn scientific methods:

 • Ecosystem Diversity